Beltane (1st May)

 The month of May produces many colours, many forms, harmonious or disharmonious according to the will of the weaver, we all weave light to make the forms that we live in and through.
 A Maypole is traditionally a pole with coloured ribbons attached to it, the dancers move in a circle weaving the ribbons into a harmonious pattern.
 It is also the fruit bearing stalk or spinal column within us, it is the pattern of all forms.
 May is the time

-for weaving a group of ingredients together.
+for weaving a group of ingredients together to form something.

 We would say the one became the three became the many.

 There are two main aspects to motherhood, Earthly and Universal, The egg (moon) in the womb and the egg (pineal gland) in the mind.
 In May they both come together to produce material form.
-These are all stories of the progenies of light or vibration, it is an illusion to interpret them as material history.
+These are all stories of the progenies of light or vibration, it is an illusion to interpret them only as a material history.

 May is the land of illusion where things are not what they seem, the Sun, moon and stars do not really rise and set; they just appear to.
 The same applies to our thoughts and feelings, we make up what we think they mean and then live out of those appearances.
 The race of Mayans are a people who live in the land of appearances, in the land of many colours, but they came from out of white as the source of colour.
-The present expressed itself through the past and future using the four elements of fire, water air and earth to create form.
-May is an illusion but it is also points the way to reality, by following this illusion we can find the reality and eventually clarity of vision.
+The present expressed itself through the past and future using the four elements of fire, water, air and earth to create form.
+May is an illusion but it also points the way to reality, by living this illusion we can find the reality and eventually clarity of vision.

 May your weaving create harmony, health and diversity in the coming months, while learning to express the pattern.